Santosh7981743914/Micro-Collector-Partner-MCP-System/README.md

 The MCP Dashboard is a React-based admin interface designed to manage pickup partners in a micro collection system.
 It allows an admin (or MCP operator) to manage wallet balances, monitor order statistics, and handle partner onboarding or offboarding in a simple and interactive way.

- Features
+📌 Features

- MCP Wallet Management
+ 💼MCP Wallet Management

   Top-up the master MCP wallet

   Real-time wallet balance updates

- Pickup Partner Management
+ 👤Pickup Partner Management

 Add new partners with roles and commission rates